Community Development Program

 Critical to the sustainability of an MCW center is the commitment to empower the community to oversee and operate the centers.
 In each country where MCW works, it establishes a locally-registered organization, such as Miracle Corners-Tanzania (MC-T), which is led by a Board of Directors comprised of local stakeholders representing public bodies, businesses, non-profit organizations, and MCW-New York.
 The Board is a volunteer body responsible for all fiduciary, programmatic, and legal issues.

 MCW offers high-quality, low-cost vocational training courses (e.g. sewing, construction, handicrafts and plumbing) to youth.
 At some centers, courses are offered at 20% of the market rate, enabling many segments of the population, who otherwise might not have been able to afford the fees, to register for classes.

-MCW works with local Boards of Directors in each country to make the center(s) self-sustaining in both financial and organizational terms.
-As a first step, MCW raises funds for building the center, often with complementary support from local governments.
-Then, the Board designs plans for the development of skills development courses and micro-enterprises, also known as income-generating activities (IGA’s), whose revenue and profits support the center’s operating expenses.
+MCW works with local Boards of Directors in each country to make the center(s) sustainable both in financial and organizational terms.
+As a first step, MCW raises funds to build the center, often with complementary support from local governments.
+Then, the Board designs plans for the development of skills development courses and IGAs, whose revenue and profits support the center’s operating expenses.
 This allows the centers to offer courses at a lower rate than similar schools in the community or country.
-Current IGA’s include a piggery in Zambia and a handicraft project in Rwanda.
-IGAs in the pipeline include a taxi project in Zambia and a garden/landscape business in Rwanda.

 Bringing value to the communities where we work, our centers offer a number of social programs based on the specific needs of the community.
 Designed by the local Board of Directors, these programs range from youth group activities to trauma counseling and from performing arts and sports to reading comprehension.